How to Dissolve a Corporation in California?

 Winding Up

 Once the resolution on a voluntary dissolution is in place, the corporation steps into the stage known as “winding up”.
-This is aimed at finalizing the debt-clearance process.
+This aims to finalize the debt-clearance process.
 It assumes paying outstanding debts and discharging pending liabilities.
 Afterwards, the corporation resolves the issue of distributing the remaining assets to the shareholders entitled thereto.

 Notification

-The corporation is required to notify its creditors about commencing dissolution enabling them to submit their claims to the corporation.
+The corporation must notify its creditors about the commencement of dissolution, allowing them to submit their claims.
 Such notification shall include all the relevant information necessary for sending claims, for instance the mailing address, the deadlines for submission etc.

 Certificate of Dissolution